-Note: All switches and contacts are shown in mechanical rest.
+Note: All switches and contacts are shown in a mechanically at rest state.

 1 - Terminal designation 15 - battery voltage is supplied when the ignition is on.